 Suspend deliveries while you’re away

 Suspending deliveries when you aren’t home ensures packages don’t sit outside your door.
-These packages can be tempting to thieves and, when they pile up, they’re a surefire signal that you aren’t home.
+These packages can be tempting to thieves (often referred to as ‘porch pirates‘) and, when they pile up, they’re a surefire signal that you aren’t home.

 Some criminals also use the rouse of “delivering packages” to gain entry.
 If you suspend deliveries, let your neighbors know no one should be approaching so they can take action if someone suspicious is hanging around.